China bonds set for billions of inflows after final FTSE WGBI nod

 “We will revisit progress on a regular basis and continue to work with the People’s Bank of China to ensure that its reforms continue to yield tangible improvements to market structure.”

-Pan Gongsheng, deputy governor at the People’s Bank of China, welcomed the move and said in the FTSE Russell release that the central bank would work actively to promote the further opening of China bond market to international investors.
+Pan Gongsheng, deputy governor at the People’s Bank of China said in the FTSE Russell release that the central bank would promote the further opening of China’s bond market.

+China’s debt is already increasingly popular with global investors, attracted by its yield and its relative insulation from movements in other bond markets.

 Foreign investors held a record 2.06 trillion yuan ($318.7 billion) of Chinese government bonds (CGBs) in February, even as premiums over U.S. debt shrank as a bond sell-off dented global markets.